Why is my period blood brown?

 • Stomach swelling

-• Pelvic inflammatory disease, which is an infection of reproductive organs is most often seen between periods
+• Pelvic inflammatory disease: An infection of the reproductive organs, most often seen between periods.

-• Endometriosis, which occurs when endometrial cells develop outside of the uterus where they are normally found
+• Endometriosis: Endometrial cells develop outside where they are normally found in the uterus.

-• Cervicitis, which is an inflammation of the cervix, may develop brown discharge between periods along with cramping
+• Cervicitis: An inflammation of the cervix that may cause brown discharge between periods along with cramping

-• Uterine fibroids, which are benign growths that develop along the lining of the uterus
+• Uterine fibroids: Benign growths that develop along the lining of the uterus

-If you’re concerned that fibroids may be the cause of your brown period blood and cramps, you can schedule a consultation at USA Fibroid Centers to get your questions answered by one of our leading fibroid specialists.
+If you’re concerned fibroids may be causing your brown period blood or cramps, schedule a consultation at USA Fibroid Centers to get your questions answered by one of our leading fibroid specialists.

 When to Contact a Doctor About Brown Period Blood

-Brown period blood is most often no reason for concern, if it happens near the beginning or end of your period or if you have light periods.
+There is often no need to worry about brown period blood if it happens near the beginning or end of your period or if you have light periods.
 Blood turns brown when it has more time to oxidize or be exposed to oxygen.

-However, brown period blood that occurs with one or more of the following symptoms could indicate something more serious:
+However, brown period blood occurring with one or more of the following symptoms could indicate something more serious:

 • Heavy bleeding